Snell pulled after 7 no-hit innings, Padres beat D-backs 3-0 - WHIZ News

 Snell cruised through the early innings on Tuesday, blowing past an overmatched D-backs lineup with 97 mph fastballs and pinpoint breaking balls.
 He struck out seven of eight batters in a particularly dominant stretch that lasted from the second to the fourth innings.

+Snell’s been superb over his last six starts, giving up just seven earned runs over 36 2/3 innings.

+“It was an aggressive fastball at the bottom and top of the zone,” Arizona manager Torey Lovullo said.
+“It was a curve over the slider until the sixth and then he mixed in the slider.
+He had a three-pitch mix going and had a good day.”

-Machado smashed his two-out homer on a hanging breaking ball in the fifth to give the Padres a 2-0 lead.
-It was his 23rd homer of the season and pushed him to 86 RBIs.
+Machado hit his two-out homer on a hanging breaking ball in the fifth to give the Padres a 2-0 lead.
+It was his 23rd homer of the season and gave him 86 RBIs.

 Arizona rookie Tyler Gilbert threw the majors’ most recent no-hitter on Aug.
 14. That no-hitter was also at Chase Field against the Padres.